 The Maori historically relied on fishing as one of the main sources of their food.

 The Maori passed on rich and detailed history and legends orally.
 Society was organized around groups that traced their descent from common ancestors.
 Reciting whakapapa (genealogies) was an important way to communicate knowledge.

-Maori is an oral culture rich with stories and legends.
+Maori culture is rich with stories and legends.
 The Maori creation story describes the world being formed by the violent separation of Ranginui, the Sky Father, and Papatuanuku, the Earth Mother, by their children.
 Many Maori carvings and artworks graphically depict this struggle.

 Te Reo Maori is the Maori Language.
-Visitors to New Zealand will become immediately aware of the Maori language as the vast majority of place names are of Maori origin.
+Visitors to New Zealand will discover that numerous places have names that are of Maori origin.
 At first, visitors may be puzzled by the seemingly impossible to pronounce names.
-In fact, Maori has a logical structure, and, unlike English, has very consistent rules of pronunciation.
+In fact, Te Reo Maori has a logical structure, and, unlike English, has very consistent rules of pronunciation.

 The Maori Haka is an ancient traditional group dance often performed on a battlefield prior to engaging the enemy or by warriors prior to heading off to battle.
 There are many different types of Hakas; not all centering around warfare.